NMangi1/NMangi1/README.md

-Hello, I'm Nik.
+Hello, I'm Nicholas.
 A recent Mathematics graduate from Rowan looking to break into data/business analysis.

 The purpose of this portfolio is sharpen and display my skills in:
 * SQL Querying